ivanovaos/asthma-map.github.io/pages/ci.md

 ### Content

+The Cellular Interaction layer outlines asthma mechanisms and serves as a platform for communication with domain experts for defining the content of the AsthmaMap resources and elements to be included in the description of asthma mechanisms.
+This high-level view is connected to detailed layers and this way allows managing this complex and extensive reconstruction.

 ### Format

 The diagram is created in the [yEd Graph Editor](https://www.yworks.com/products/yed#) in a rule-based format compatible with the SBGN Activity Flow.

 ### Applications

+The diagram is intended for 1) managing the AsthmaMap resource and defining disease hallmarks; 2) omics data visualisation via connecting this layer to the Activity Flow layer, 3) presenting asthma endotypes as patterns of cell types and pathways invovled.

 ### Availability